What is Chinese (Mandarin) about?

 Big Idea Body:

-Language learning is an empowering process that involves risk-taking and fosters resilience and perseverance
+Language learning is an empowering process that requires risk-taking and fosters resilience and perseverance

 Key Competencies in Chinese (Mandarin)